ValwareIRC/valware-unrealircd-mods/age-restrict/README.md

 Adds the ability to set an AGE on a user.
 This age will show in their whois.

-Adds the ability to set a MINIMUM and MAXIMUM age for a channel.
+Adds the ability to set a MINIMUM age for a channel (18+, 25+, etc)